 Here are a few e-commerce websites which are doing well in the market for you to take a peek at:

 - Amazon China

-E-commerce trends in China are mainly based on O2O (offline-to-online commerce), video streaming, women categories and health.
-O2O services enables your business to spread to new areas, new categories and create a more specialized and personal service for your customers.
-Video streaming is important because the Chinese users are very into watching videos online.
+E-commerce trends in China are mainly based on O2O (offline-to-online commerce), video streaming, women categories, and health.
+O2O services enable your business to spread to new areas, new categories and create a more specialized and personal service for your customers.
+Video streaming is important because Chinese users are very into watching videos online.
 Live-streamed videos are satisfying their need for online interaction and, give them a chance to speak their mind online.
 The third trend is women categories.
 Women in China are more educated, financially independent and participate more in the workforce than ever.
-It is important to specialize for female preferences and tap into this evolving market.
+It is important to specialize in female preferences and tap into this evolving market.
 Our last trend for e-commerce in China is health orientation.
-With the increasing air pollution and health threats rising from food Chinese consumers are going towards healthy living.
-Almost two out of five people have a gym membership and one in ten consumers use wearable devices to track their sleeping quality, blood pressure and heart rate.
+With the increasing air pollution and health threats rising from food, Chinese consumers are going towards healthy living.
+Almost two out of five people have a gym membership and one in ten consumers use wearable devices to track their sleeping quality, blood pressure, and heart rate.
 Help them get healthy and gain a place in their heart.